oelllleo/isom5270/Remark&notes/Week5/week5.md

 ![alt text](image-8.png)
 where (Δ( p)) is the difference in the predicted probabilities of staying, depending on whether the customer is targeted or not.

+### From an Expected Value Decomposition to a Data Science Solution

+Importantly, the expected value decomposition focuses our Data Understanding efforts.
+What data do we need to build these models?

+In both cases, we need samples of cus‐ tomers who have reached contract expiration.
+Indeed, we need samples of customers who have gone far enough beyond contract expiration that we are satisfied with concluding they have definitely “stayed” or “left.”
+For the first model we need a sample of customers who were targeted with the offer.
+For the second model, we need a sample of customers who were not targeted with the offer.

+How can we obtain a sample of such customers who have not been targeted with the offer?

+1. we  should  assure  ourselves  that  nothing  substantial  has  changed  in  the business environment that would call into question the use of historical data for churn prediction

+2. Assuming there has been no such event, gathering the requisite data should be relatively straightforward: